Organize forms and surveys using Question Group

 "Can you tell me more about that?"

-Question Group Use cases
+Question group use cases

-Use case 2 - Job application
+Use case 2: job application

 QG in BlockSurvey

-You can choose the question type as "Question Group" from the drop-down.
+Choose the question type as "Question Group" from the drop-down.

-There is no limit on the number of questions you can add per Question Group.
+There is no limit on the number of questions you can add per question group.

-Warning against Deletion
+Warning against deletion

 Also Read: Ranking Questions 101